My Third UPDATE on My DIY Cat Enclosure….How’s It Looking?

 I finally came to the conclusion that if a grid corner pops out of the side of the connector, it’s best to just grab some zip ties and wrap the grid sides together for extra security.
 A much more productive move than pushing stragglers back in only to have other corners pop out while you’re trying to fix things.

 Anyway, long story short…..after I had all the grids assembled (I ended up with four or five left over) I finally had a good runner piece that will hold my little escape artists.
 They may feel like they’re being detained at the moment, hehehe.
-Much better looking than that mesh monstrosity that scratches and pokes…of course, the big question is what to do with all of that stuff!
+Much better looking than that mesh monstrosity that scratches and pokes…of course, the big question is what to do with all of that wire cage stuff I took down!